Plate Surrender in Maryland

 Our Title Transfers page provides detailed information on what documents are needed when selling.

 The license plates remain with the seller.
 The plates stay with the owner, not the car.
 You’ll need to register the vehicle to obtain permanent Maryland license plates.
-In the interim, consider applying for a temporary registration, valid for 30 days.

 Leap over to Vehicle Title Transfers page for a list of needed documents when buying.